CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed Findings: Conclusion

 \section{Conclusion}

-We have presented \textbf{CLARIFID}, a unified radiology-report generation framework that explicitly mirrors the radiologist’s two-step reasoning process—first documenting "Findings", then synthesizing an "Impression".
-By directly optimizing the clinical correctness of the Impression section and enforcing reasoning-aware decoding, our approach aligns both training and inference with real-world diagnostic practice.
-This synergy delivers state-of-the-art performance across benchmarks, boosting Impression-level clinical efficacy on MIMIC-CXR and, without any domain tailoring, outperforming Impression-level F1 on IU X-ray which is the strong evidence of robust cross-dataset generalization.
+We have presented \textbf{CLARIFID}, a unified radiology-report generation framework that explicitly mirrors the radiologist’s two-step reasoning process—first documenting ``Findings'', then synthesizing an ``Impression''.
+By directly optimizing the clinical correctness of the Impression section and employing controlled decoding, our approach aligns both training and inference with real-world diagnostic practice.
+This synergy delivers state-of-the-art performance across benchmarks, boosting Impression-level clinical efficacy on MIMIC-CXR and, without any domain tailoring, achieves the best Impression-level F1 on IU X-ray, providing strong evidence of robust cross-dataset generalization.